 The other main Han group, the Hakka people, who speak a Chinese variety distinctly different from Hokkien, originated in eastern Guangdong.
 The Hakkas, notably, have also historically formed communities in parts of India, Bangladesh and Southeast Asia.

-Today, the Hoklo of Taiwan makes up the majority (70%) of the island’s population and—along with their language—are commonly referred to simply as “Taiwanese.”
+Today, the Hoklo of Taiwan make up the majority (70%) of the island’s population and—along with their language—are commonly referred to simply as “Taiwanese.”
 These people mainly inhabit Taiwan’s agriculturally productive lowlands, with the largest population concentration in the island’s southwest.
 The Hakkas, on the other hand, are based mainly in the Hsinchu and Miaoli counties in hilly northwestern Taiwan.
 The Hakkas form the second largest ethnolinguistic group (15%) on the island.